Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Introduction

 Coronary atherosclerotic heart disease (CAD) is one of the leading causes of death and disability worldwide, placing a heavy burden on public health systems and socioeconomic systems \cite{cad1,cad2,cad3}.
 Accurately identifying the responsible vessel in CAD, assessing lesion severity, and guiding individualized treatment decisions remain core challenges in clinical practice \cite{vrints20242024}.

 Currently, coronary CT angiography (CCTA) is recommended as the first-line non-invasive modality for diagnosing CAD, providing a detailed assessment of coronary anatomy and stenosis severity, while serving as a crucial tool for pre-procedural planning and strategy guidance for percutaneous coronary intervention (PCI)\cite{ccta,ccta2}.
-However, although CCTA is a non-invasive examination, the procedure requires sophisticated equipment and image post-processing techniques, and is highly dependent on patient heart rate control and respiratory coordination\cite{narula2020scct}.
-Furthermore, CCTA carries certain radiation exposure risks\cite{jiliang} and may cause contrast-induced kidney injury\cite{kidney}, limiting its application, especially in patients with renal insufficiency.
-Therefore, exploring a rapid, low-cost, non-invasive alternative that accurately reflects coronary artery lesions is of significant clinical importance for optimizing treatment processes, improving the efficiency of medical resource utilization, and enhancing patient outcomes.
+Nevertheless, the widespread application of CCTA is limited by its dependence on advanced imaging infrastructure and post-processing techniques, strict requirements for heart rate control and respiratory coordination, radiation exposure, and the risk of contrast-induced nephropathy, particularly in patients with impaired renal function \cite{narula2020scct,jiliang,kidney}.
+These limitations underscore the need for complementary, low-cost, and non-invasive approaches that can assist in CAD risk assessment and triage.